aleph-im/aleph-docs/docs/nodes/compute/troubleshooting.md

 related to a specific block.

-#### Probable Cause:
+### Probable Cause
 The runtime of the new diagnostic VM appears to be improperly downloaded or corrupted.

-#### Recommended Solution:
+### Troubleshooting Steps

 1. **Clear Cache**: Remove the cache of the problematic file using the diagnostic VM hash.
-This can be done by deleting the file located at /var/cache/aleph/runtime/RUNTIME_HASH.
+This can be done by deleting the file located at `/var/cache/aleph/runtime/$RUNTIME_HASH`.
+   - Navigate to the cache directory: `cd /var/cache/aleph/runtime/`.
+   - Locate the file with the corresponding `$RUNTIME_HASH`.
+   - Remove the file: `sudo rm -f $RUNTIME_HASH`.
 2. **Restart Supervisor**: After deleting the problematic file, restart the supervisor system.
 This should trigger the re-download of the runtime file.
+   - Restart the supervisor: `sudo systemctl restart supervisor` (or the equivalent command for your system).
 3. **Re-download**: Upon restart, the system should attempt to re-download the runtime, replacing the corrupted file.

-#### Steps to Perform:

-1. Navigate to the cache directory: cd /var/cache/aleph/runtime/.
-2. Locate the file with the corresponding RUNTIME_HASH.
-3. Remove the file: sudo rm -f <RUNTIME_HASH>.
-4. Restart the supervisor: sudo systemctl restart supervisor (or the equivalent command for your system).

-5. By following these steps, the error should be resolved as the system acquires a fresh, uncorrupted version of the runtime.
-If the problem persists, further investigation into network stability or hardware integrity may be necessary.
+   - If the problem persists, further investigation into network stability or hardware integrity may be necessary.

-### 2. Missing Diagnostic VM Metrics
+## 3) Missing Diagnostic VM Metrics
-#### Issue Summary:
+### Issue Summary
 The `diagnostic_vm_latency` metrics data is missing for your CRN, even though virtualization is reportedly operational.
 Users can check the raw network metrics data for their node on the [Message Explorer](https://explorer.aleph.im/messages?showAdvancedFilters=1&channels=aleph-scoring&type=POST&page=1).
-For more info on the data found there, see [Metrics](./reliability/metrics.md).
+For more info on the data found there, see [Metrics](../reliability/metrics.md).

-#### Symptoms:
+#### Symptoms

 - No `diagnostic_vm_latency` entry in the node's diagnostic data.
 - Node appears functional, and virtualization is reportedly operational.
 - Previous cache clearing solution was ineffective.

-#### Troubleshooting Steps:
+### Troubleshooting Steps

 1. **Upgrade Node Software:**
     - Ensure the node is running the latest CRN version.